winstondo/RoV_ThrusterControlSystem/README.md

 ## Patch 2.1.1:
-- Corrected ASCEND and DESCEND control issues: thursters will correctly fire at full when triggers are fully depressed
+- ~~Corrected ASCEND and DESCEND control issues: thursters will correctly fire at full when triggers are fully depressed~~
+- Reverted: controller corrects deadzone once a random button has been preseed.
+Right trigger still does not function correctly.
+Adjust the minmax bounds.

 ## Patch 2.1:
 - Corrected thruster control logic